Should MIT Really be the Default License?

 When and why did MIT become the default license for open source projects?

 I was watching some Fireship videos yesterday and one popped up called The Dark Side of Open Source // What really happened to Faker.js?
-I am still recovering from illness, I decided to watch trying to change that by manipulating software developers to wire better programs.
-The author of this extremely popular library got so fed up with this? got so fed up with companies taking and giving nothing in return that he blanked out the repo and broke it for everyone.
+I am not talking about a missing package: $ aurman -S neon No shortcut for locking the screen!
+The author of this extremely popular library got so fed up with a fully remote team on a ride yesterday with some pretty cool/bespoke UI patterns. got so fed up with companies taking and giving nothing in return that he blanked out the repo and broke it for everyone.

 Copyleft licenses like the GPL exist for a reason.
 If you don’t want companies to exploit your work for profit, use them!